antoine77340/LOUPE/README.md

 LOUPE is a Tensorflow toolbox that efficiently implements several learnable pooling method such as NetVLAD[1], NetRVLAD[2], NetFV[2] and Soft-DBoF[2] as well as the Context Gating activation from:

 Miech et al., Learnable pooling with Context Gating for video classification, arXiv, 2017.

-It was initially used for the winning approach of the Youtube 8M Kaggle Large-Scale Video understading challenge: https://www.kaggle.com/c/youtube8m.
+It was initially used by the winning approach of the Youtube 8M Kaggle Large-Scale Video understading challenge: https://www.kaggle.com/c/youtube8m.
 We however think these are some general pooling approaches that can be used in various applications other than video representation.
 That is why we decided to create this small Tensorflow toolbox.